IGood/boilerplatezero/README.md

   ```
   </details>
 - <details><summary>detects suitable property-changed handlers</summary>
-  There are 3 options for property-changed handlers.
+  There are 4 options for property-changed handlers.
+  If multiple candidates are found, then they are prioritized (from highest to lowest) as shown below (static methods, instance methods, routed events).

   ```csharp
   // 👩‍💻 user